The Boys of the Lough: 1990s

 In 1994, the band released The Day Dawn.
 John Coakley left the band.

 2000s

 In 2002, the band released Lonesome Blues and Dancing Shoes.
 They invited guests to appear for a single album.
 Chris Newman (guitar) and Kathryn Tickell (Northumbrian pipes) sat in with them on tours and albums.
 After 32 years, Aly Bain left to play with other musicians, most notably Phil Cunningham (accordion), and was replaced in 2002 by fellow Shetland fiddler Kevin Henderson of Fiddlers' Bid.

 In 2006, Boys of the Lough participated in TG4's Geantraí.
 An album of the same name was issued in 2007, with contributions from Boys of the Lough, Gerry O'Connor, Joe Burke, Noel Hill, Mairtín O'Connor and others.

 In 2009, "Paidraig O'Keefe's/Con Cassidy's" from In The Tradition was included in Topic Records 70 year anniversary boxed set Three Score and Ten, as track fourteen on the third CD.

+In 2021, Robin Morton died suddenly.